YouTube Offers Crowdsourced Video Subtitling Tools

-Back in April 2015, we reported on YouTube’s plans to release crowdsourced fan captions for YouTube videos.
-The feature was in beta testing with a handful of channels.
-Now YouTube has launched the service for all channels.
+Back in April 2015, we reported on YouTube’s plans to release community contributed closed captions, subtitles, and translations.
+At the time, the feature was in beta testing with a handful of channels.
+Now, YouTube has launched the service for all channels.

 YouTube’s Crowdsourced Captioning & Subtitling Tools